Journal Cafe

 • Journal Cafe: A student presents a published research paper using a platform of their choice (PowerPoint, Google Slides, etc.).
 The presenter leads the discussion by communicating background literature, hypotheses, explaining the research methods and results, and elaborating on the conclusions/implications.
 In turn, students in the audience pose challenging questions or engage in discourse that extends the discussion in an intellectual manner.
 The presentation is typically around 30 minutes.

-Fall 2025 Schedule: We meet every Friday at 10:00AM EDT via WebEx Meetings unless specified otherwise.
+Spring 2026 Schedule: We meet every Friday at 10:00AM EDT via WebEx Meetings unless specified otherwise.
 If you are not taking a course with me and wish to participate as an extracurricular activity, then contact Dr. Tran for the meeting link.
-Below is a listing of presentations scheduled for the 2025-2026 academic year.
+Below is a listing of presentations for the 2025-2026 academic year.
+The Spring 2026 schedule remains a work in-progress each week, so check back regularly.

 DateStudent PresenterPaper